Skip to main content

 0/3 exercises

 Your LLM just told a customer that your product has a feature it does not have.
 Or it cited a research paper that does not exist.
 Or it confidently stated a legal regulation that was repealed three years ago.
 These are hallucinations, and they are the single biggest reason production AI systems lose trust.
-In this tutorial, we build a complete detection pipeline — from cheap string-level checks to LLM-powered claim verification — so you catch the lies before your users do.

 What Are Hallucinations and Why Should You Care?